Weather Is Good on Deribasovskaya, It Rains Again on Brighton Beach: Plot

-The next day, the sheikh comes to the city.
+The next day, an Arab sheikh comes to the city.
 The Russian mafia plans to kidnap him and demand a ransom of a billion dollars.
-Mary kidnaps the sheikh and disguises him as Sokolov, and Sokolov as sheikh.
+Mary kidnaps the sheikh and disguises him as Sokolov.
 After Sokolov, disguised as a sheikh, goes to bed, the mafioso Kravchuk breaks the glass ceiling in the bedroom, lifts the bed with the sheikh-Sokolov in a helicopter and takes him to the mafia's lair, which, trying to find out from him the whereabouts of the sheikh, begins to torture him.
 They try to drown the KGB agent in vain, but he drinks all the water and then regurgitates it back, dousing Kravchuk; tortured with a hot iron, but the iron does not leave burns, and Kravchuk gets burned.
 In the end, he is thrown into the basement, then Uncle Misha is brought there, who had shouted to the whole restaurant the day before that Fyodor Sokolov was his best friend.
 He begs the agent to inform the mafia where the sheikh is, scaring him that the mafia has already captured and tortured Mary.
 At this time, a woman's scream is heard behind the wall, and Sokolov, thinking that it is Mary, begins to knock on the locked door.
 Then came Kravchuk, and Fyodor said to him that he was ready to give the sheikh to Artist.
 He understands this literally and, to Sokolov's surprise, addresses this to Uncle Misha, thereby revealing him.
 Then Sokolov is shackled and walled up in the wall.
 Suddenly, Mary drives into the building on a motorcycle and saves Sokolov.
 Mafiosi set off in pursuit, using a tank and toxic substances, but despite this, Mary and Sokolov escape, and the generals who followed them catch the criminals.
 The Russian mafia in the USA has been defeated.

 The presidents of the USSR and the USA again agree on the phone about the planned meeting in Hawaii, but Rabinovich "from the Russian mafia" again interferes in their conversation and again disconnects them.